Ivy Baldwin: Biography

-In 1877 he performed in Thayer Dollar Circus as a tightrope walker.
+In 1877, he performed in Thayer Dollar Circus as a tightrope walker.
 He later joined with Thomas and Sam Baldwin—billed as "The Baldwin Brothers"—performing high wire acts as well as balloon ascensions and parachuting.
 The Baldwin Brothers performed using handmade balloons filled with hot air which would ascend to 2500 feet as Ivy Baldwin performed acrobatics and would parachute to the ground.
-He became a solo performer in 1893 and joined the U.S. Army Signal Corps the following year as a Sergeant in the position of piloting and maintaining their demonstration balloon.
+He became a solo performer in 1893.

+Baldwin joined the U.S. Army Signal Corps the following year as a sergeant, piloting and maintaining their demonstration balloon.
+In 1898, during the Spanish-American War, Baldwin was the pilot of the hot air balloon that gave U.S. troops location information of Spanish snipers before the Battle of San Juan Hill.
+The balloon was shot down on June 30, 1898, and landed in the Aguadores River.
+Baldwin was later honorably discharged.
+Returning to performance, he dubbed himself "the air hero of the late War" and sold fragments of the destroyed balloon.

-From 1890 to 1907 Baldwin spent many summers at Elitch Gardens where he made balloon ascents on Saturdays and Sundays, sometimes performing stunts on a trapeze as he ascended.
-"In 1902, for the first time, Ivy Baldwin parachuted to the earth from the balloon.
+From 1890 to 1907, Baldwin spent many summers at Denver's Elitch Gardens amusement park, where he made balloon ascents on Saturdays and Sundays, sometimes performing stunts on a trapeze as he ascended.
+In 1902, for the first time, Ivy Baldwin parachuted to the earth from the balloon.
 Mary Elitch Long, the owner of the gardens, was quoted as saying: "Mr. Long and I were the first passengers to soar into the Colorado sky.
 I must confess there were some apprehensive gasps as the starting whistle blew, but our fears soon gave place to a feeling of power and security as we ascended...
 From the great height of fifteen hundred feet, all Denver and its environs of mountains and plains lay spread before our entranced vision."

-In 1898 he was the pilot of the hot air balloon that gave U.S. troops location information of Spanish snipers before the Battle of San Juan Hill.
-The balloon was shot down on June 30, 1898, and landed in the Aguadores River.
-Baldwin was later honourably discharged and he took fragments of the balloon with him which he would sell when he performed, dubbing himself "the air hero of the late War".
-He celebrated his eighty-second birthday by tightrope walking 125 feet above a canyon formed by the South Boulder Creek in Colorado, a crossing he'd made 80 times in 40 years.
+Ivy Baldwin lived many years in Eldorado Canyon, in Boulder County, Colorado.
+He celebrated his eighty-second birthday by tightrope walking 125 feet above South Boulder Creek, a crossing he'd made 80 times in 40 years.
+Baldwin died at home in his sleep on Oct.

-Ivy Baldwin lived many years in Eldorado Canyon, in Boulder County, Colorado, where he died, not in a balloon mishap, but in bed, at his home on Oct.
 8, 1953, at the age of 87.